MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-overview-content.md

 #### CDN cache invalidation

-One of the challenges that arises when caching on a CDN side with large WordPress installations is cache invalidation.
-Whenever a new event occurs, such as publishing a new article, updating an existing page, or adding a new comment, the cache in the CDN for the affected page must be invalidated.
-This model requires implementing some logic to discover all affected URLs by the change, including dynamically generated pages such as categories and archives, and invalidate them in the CDN cache.
+For large WordPress installations using a CDN, you need to implement cache invalidation logic.
+Whenever a new event occurs, such as publishing a new article, updating an existing page, or adding a new comment, your need to invalidate the cache in the CDN for the affected page.
+The invalidation logic needs to discover all the URLs the change affected.
+The logic needs to discover and invalidate dynamically generated pages, such as categories and archives, in the CDN cache.
 Depending on the installed theme and plugins, even a minor change may affect every page.

 An easy way to implement some discovery logic could be through a plugin that enables manual triggering of cache invalidation for all URLs.
 However, this cache purge could cause traffic peaks to WordPress when all URLs are invalidated at once.
 [Example implementation on GitHub](https://github.com/vjirovsky/pr-crisis-wp-website/blob/master/wordpress/wp-content/plugins/azure-invalidate-cdn/plugin.php)

 ### Enable Two-Factor Authentication (2FA)

-One way to enable 2FA for your WordPress installation is by using the use of a plugin such a [MiniOrange authentication plugin](https://wordpress.org/plugins/miniorange-2-factor-authentication/).
+Two-factor authentication increases the security of your installation and help protect against unauthorized access or attacks.
+You can use of a plugin such a [MiniOrange authentication plugin](https://wordpress.org/plugins/miniorange-2-factor-authentication/).
 This plugin allows, among other methods, to use the Microsoft Authenticator as provider for 2FA method before gaining access to your WordPress site.
-This can greatly increase the security of your installation and help protect against unauthorized access or attacks.

 ### Disable XML-RPC access